martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

     savings in offloading some of the phone line traffic to other, more cost effective interfaces

 -   The website is vast and users often have difficuty finding the right information.
-This is down to several reasons:

-    -   Users are often in a heightened emotional state when interacting with the website as they may have recently been diagnosed with cancer

-    -   The typical age of users is older than most website and users may be less comfortable navigating a large website
+Users are often in a heightened emotional state when interacting with the website as they may have recently been diagnosed with cancer.
+The typical age of users is older than most website and users may be less comfortable navigating a large website

 -   Many of the calls to the help desk result in agents directing the users to the right place on the website.